 Omen

-How can you not like Omen.
+How can you not like Omen?
 The name and look make this agent one of the most individual in the game.
 Omen’s abilities are easy to get to grips with and rather effective on beginners.

 But soon, certain attacks will become predictable and easy to guard against.
 So, get creative once you’ve mastered the basics.